Racial equity resource directory

 Dakota County Technical College

+DCTC has embraced diversity as one of the institution's most important priorities.
 Multicultural Leadership Diploma (MLD) program aims to improve enrollment and graduation rates of student populations historically underserved and underrepresented in higher education.
-The proposed project embraces the challenge to enhance the professional advancement of minorities in Minnesota.
-DCTC has embraced diversity as one of most important priorities
+The program embraces the challenge to enhance the professional advancement of minorities in Minnesota.

 Discussions that Encounter